 Submit to Inglenook Lit

 Inglenook Lit is a space for wonder, joy, and tolerance.
-It’s a hearth where the literary and the occult come together to explore the unexplainable, the nebulous space between fiction and reality.
-Come ye witches, lovers of magic and magick, and seekers of enchantment: gather by our fire and send us your best prose.
+It’s a hearth where magic and literature come together to explore the unexplainable, the nebulous space between fiction and reality.
+Come ye witches, lovers of magic and magick, mystics and seekers of enchantment: gather by our fire and send us your best speculative prose.

 GUIDELINES:

-- We can’t pay for creative work (yet), but can compensate for book reviews, interviews, newsworthy pieces, or op-eds.
-Pitch us below!
+• We can’t pay for creative work (yet), but can compensate for book reviews, interviews, newsworthy pieces, or op-eds.
+(Pitch us!)

-- We request the right to publish accepted work on our website, social media outlets, and newsletters.
-All other rights revert to the author upon publication, but expect you to credit Inglenook Lit with first publication if the work is republished elsewhere.
+• Inglenook requests the nonexclusive right to publish accepted work on our website, social media outlets, newsletters, and future print anthologies.
+Inglenook expects credit for first publication if the work is republished.

 TO SUBMIT: